 Operation and Maintenance

 When the STS has been approved, the homeowner will receive an operation and maintenance permit.
-The permit length will be based upon the type of system installed.
+The permit length will be 5 years.
 The health department will also conduct a 12-month inspection on the system to ensure it is operating and being maintained properly.

-For more information on Household Sewage Treatment Systems, click below.
+For more information on Household Sewage Treatment Systems

 A permit for installation of a private water system must be obtained from the health department.
 A site plan, which is a detailed drawing of the layout of the property, is required to be submitted with the permit application.
 You must also have listed a private water system contractor who is registered with Ohio Department of Health for drilling, and pump installation.